derekmichaelwright/dblogr/content/agdata/hemp/index.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Hemp Production"
-subtitle = "Graphs for hempseed production with FAO data" summary  = "Graphs for hempseed production with FAO data" tags = [ "agData", "Hemp" ]
+title = "Global Hemp Production" subtitle = "Graphs for hemp production with FAO data" summary  = "Graphs for hemp production with FAO data" tags = [ "agData", "Hemp" ]

 [image]